 Forty-three laboratory rats were given the opportunity, eight times each day over fifteen days, to choose between two “reward levers”.
 When pressed, one lever allowed them to drink a sucrose solution for twenty seconds; the other administered a small dose of intravenous cocaine.

 Within just two days, the rats showed a marked preference for the sugar solution.
 As the days passed, they also showed a greater willingness to opt for the sugar lever even in the presence of a greater “reward price” (sugar released only after multiple lever-presses), and in the presence of delayed release.
-Intriguingly, the same experiment conducted with a solution of saccharine (an artificial sweetener) rather than sugar yielded the same results, which suggests that sugar addiction results from the detection of sweet-tasting food, rather than from ingestion of glucose itself.

-A key element of sugar addiction its ability to prompt release, within the body, of opioid substances – the same chemicals that form the active ingredients of heroin and morphine.
+A key element of sugar addiction its ability to prompt the release, within the body, of opioid substances – the same chemicals that form the active ingredients of heroin and morphine.

-Critics of such studies draw attention to the fact that when rodents are allowed to consume sugar whenever they want to (rather than within strict time-limits), they do sometimes become obese, but do not develop the markers of sugar addiction – compulsivity, preference and withdrawal – in the forms described above.
+Critics of such studies draw attention to the fact that when rodents are allowed to consume sugar whenever they want to (rather than within strict time limits), they do sometimes become obese, but do not develop the markers of sugar addiction – compulsivity, preference and withdrawal – in the forms described above.

 Most humans, unlike lab rats, are free to eat sugar whenever they want to – and many do.